XRP

 Introduction to XRP

 XRP and the XRP Ledger represent one of the earliest and most ambitious attempts to bring blockchain technology to traditional finance.
-Launched in 2012, predating Ethereum by three years, the XRP Ledger was designed specifically for fast, low-cost international payments - a use case where traditional systems remain slow and expensive.
+Launched in 2012, predating Ethereum by three years, the XRP Ledger was designed specifically for fast, low-cost international payments, a use case where traditional systems remain slow and expensive.

 Unlike Bitcoin’s Proof of Work or Ethereum’s Proof of Stake, the XRP Ledger uses a unique Federated Consensus protocol that enables transaction finality in 3-5 seconds with minimal energy consumption.
 This design reflects the network’s enterprise focus: reliability and efficiency over maximum decentralization.